taryngabbert/githubLesson/README.md

 2. Don't let your master get behind... pull when people merge...
 **Don't go lone wolf**
 3. Do not, do not, do not, **ever** merge your own branch.
 4. Communication, keep it open.
 Let people know when you may be working on something that could create a conflict.

+### MERGE CONFLICTS

+Joe will demo.